OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.AdminMenu/README.md

 Note that each one of these nodes can have other nodes nested on it.
 The nesting is done through drag and drop on the UI.

-## How are the Admin Trees rendered as admin menu items.
+## How are the Admin Menu rendered as admin menu items.

-### How it works without the Admin Tree Module.
+### How it works without the Admin Menu Module.
 The Admin Menu that OrchardCore provides out of the box it's built broadly speaking like this:
 1. NavigationManager retrieves all classes that implement INavigationProvider.
 There are many of them through many modules with the file name of "AdminMenu.cs".